E-Flexer-class ferry: Stena Line (extended)

-The extended Stenas are ships #7 and #8 (Stena Estelle, Stena Ebba) of the class.
-These ships follow much the same layout as the original standard-length Stena E-Flexers, however these are extended to 240 metres long.
-With the extension in the ship's length, lane space is increased by 500 lane metres to 3600lm.
+The extended "Stenas" are ships #7 and #8 (Stena Estelle, Stena Ebba) of the class.
+These ships follow much the same layout as the original standard-length Stena E-Flexers; however, these are extended to 240 m long.
+With the extension in the ship's length, lane space is increased by 500 lane metres (lm) to 3,600 lm.
 Stena Ebba is not to be confused with Stena Edda which is smaller sister ship in the preceding standard E-Flexer class.

+Stena Lina (E-Flexer 2.0)

+In September 2026, Stena RoRo announced the order of two new ferries, named E-Flexer 2.0, with a length of 214 meters.
+The delivery of the ships intended to work between Gotheborg and Frederikshaven is planned for 2030.